andruschak/3d-printing/README.md

 - [x] Open source/community/hackable (big finger to proprietary)
 - [x] Compatible with models from Thingiverse
 - [x] Supports multiple different filament types
-- [ ] Ethernet/Wifi connectivity
+- [x] Ethernet/Wifi connectivity
-- [ ] Non-fire causing
+- [x] Non-fire causing* (precautions taken)
 - [ ] Enclosed
 - [ ] Metal Frame
 - [ ] Dual Extruder (can be used to make dissolvable support structures)

 The beauty of the A8 is the modability.
 Many of the deficiencies can be overcome with some creativity and the open source community.
-The Ethernet/Wifi connectivity can be solved with a raspberry pi and [Octoprint](https://octoprint.com).
+The Ethernet/Wifi connectivity was solved with a raspberry pi and [Octoprint](https://octoprint.com).
 Non-fire causing and other safety concerns addressed via hardware (part/wiring/mosfet upgrades) and software (Marlin firmware).
 Enclosures can be built to surround the printer.
 Dual extruders are something I havent looked into, but would likely be a bit more challenging.

 ### Resources